-Charter schools are frequently in the news but it’s hard to separate facts from myths -- how well do their students perform, how are they funded and how qualified are the teachers?
-For parents considering the best options for their children, the answers to these questions are critical in order to make an informed decision.
+Charter schools are frequently in the news, but it’s difficult to separate facts and myths.
+For parents considering the options for their children, the answers to these questions are critical to make an informed decision.

-Perhaps most crucial is the question of whether charter schools do a better job of educating students than traditional public schools.
-The results of two recent rigorous studies conducted by Stanford University and The University of Arkansas demonstrate that alternative doesn’t necessarily mean better.
-In fact, both studies showed disappointing results in terms of test scores, one measure of a student’s success.
+Most importantly, do charter schools do a better job of educating students than traditional public schools?
+The results of two recent studies conducted by Stanford University and The University of Arkansas demonstrate that alternative doesn’t necessarily mean better.
+Both studies showed disappointing results in terms of test scores, just one measure of a student’s success.

 Qualifications of Teachers

-The Elementary and Secondary Education Act (called No Child Left Behind - NCLB in the Bush administration) has identified a very specific vision of teacher qualifications to which all students are entitled.
-Traditional public school educators are working hard to ensure that all students are taught by teachers who are considered highly qualified and certified, and they have gone the extra mile to meet the Commonwealth of Pennsylvania's definition of "highly qualified."
+The Elementary and Secondary Education Act (now called the Every Student Succeeds Act) has identified a specific vision of the kind of teacher qualifications to which all students are entitled.
+Traditional public schools work hard to ensure all students are taught by teachers considered to be highly qualified and highly certified—often going the extra mile to meet the Commonwealth of Pennsylvania’s definition of “highly qualified.”
 However, in the state’s charter school law, as many as 25 percent of teachers can be neither certified nor highly qualified in the content they teach.

 Taxpayers Foot the Bill